 Boil penne pasta until cooked but still firm then drain.
 Next, sautee minced garlic with chopped onions and bell peppers in olive oil or butter in sauce pan over medium heat.
 Add jerk seasoning, then coconut milk (paying close attention to prevent from burning), adding a bit of salt and ground pepper to taste.
 Add parma rosa and slowly stir in cheese until completely melted.
-Add penne pasta and thoroughly mix and combine until it has thicken.
+Then add the penne pasta and thoroughly mix, combining until it has thicken.

 Serve by itself, grilled chicken strips, grilled shrimp, or your choice of meat.